Lesson 7 is all about searching old, historic newspapers without just entering a surname in the search box.

 In all of these cases it is recommended that you limit the search to a specific newspaper or town/city.
 I suspect that if you performed a nationwide search for "123 Elm Street" or "gasfitter" you might get too many results to pore over.

-So if searching for surnames (again especially with a difficult to spell or with several alternative spellings) doesn't get you the results that you desire - try some of these alternatives listed above.
+So if searching for surnames (again especially with a difficult to spell name or with several alternative spellings) doesn't get you the results that you desire - try some of the alternatives listed above.
 And you can always search for a surname AND some of these options if the site that you are using has Boolean search capability.
-Combining seaqrch terms is an outstanding way to hone in on the desired ancestor.
+Combining search terms is an outstanding way to hone in on the desired ancestor.